-The Psychology Behind Gender Reveals
+What to Expect When You’re Expecting Gender-Reveal Backlash

 The gender reveal that Jonathan Reilly orchestrated for his first baby didn’t go perfectly.
 In 2016, he had his mother-in-law secretly write down the baby’s sex and order balloons from a party-supply store.
 The plan was for the balloons, which were all blue, to stay hidden in a bag from Reilly and his wife until the couple hosted a party.
 The balloons would appear and reveal that the baby was a boy.
 But the store put them in a clear bag.
 Reilly inadvertently saw them before the party even began.

 The experience was in part what inspired Reilly and his wife, Tori, to start their own gender-reveal company.
-Called Poof There It Is, its website promises to help people “create their dream reveal” with items like footballs, cannons, and smoke bombs that spit out clouds of fuschia or teal.
+Called Poof There It Is, its website promises to help people “create their dream reveal” with items like footballs, cannons, and smoke bombs that spit out clouds of fuchsia or teal.
 The company often works directly with a mother’s obstetrician, so no one at a party knows the result till the big ka-boom.

 In recent years, Reilly’s business has picked up as gender reveals have become a viral phenomenon, with countless videos and pictures of exploding whatnots and gleeful couples posted to social media.
 Reilly says Poof There It Is now plays a part in about 200 gender reveals each day.
 The most popular products, he says, are the ones that create a monsoon of confetti: “Everyone wants to capture that moment of the confetti raining down.
 The dad is always running around and screaming and yelling, so you want something that flutters longer.”

 Reilly acknowledges that the parties might not be for everyone—and, indeed, gender reveals have suffered fierce backlash for conflating gender with sex and enforcing rigid cultural norms.
-But Reilly’s among the defenders who argue that the new tradition is about more than whether a baby will grow up to be a square-jawed macho man or a dainty lady.
+But Reilly is among the defenders who argue that the new tradition is about more than whether a baby will grow up to be a square-jawed macho man or a dainty lady.
 They’re meant to celebrate the mother, he says.
 In fact, some researchers agree with that assessment—and say the discussions around gender in America today might have helped bring about the tradition’s rise in the first place.

 We had nigh reached gender-reveal saturation before the backlash came.
 As gender-reveal parties became more popular, each subsequent proud parent seemed to want to out-do the others.
 A restaurant introduced “gender reveal lasagna”—complete with pink or blue ricotta—which was immediately decried as “a nightmare” and “not okay.”
 When one man used an alligator he owned in a gender reveal, one person wished the creature would have bitten his hand.
 Most recently, a gender reveal that involved a hippo at a Texas zoo chomping down on a watermelon was deemed “the worst” reveal ever by one Twitter user.

 To be sure, some of the responses are understandable.
-Some couples have moved on from pink and blue to more cringeworthy themes like “guns or glitter,” committing more firmly to gender stereotypes.
+Some couples have moved on from blue and pink to more cringeworthy themes like “guns or glitter,” committing more firmly to gender stereotypes.
 Critics point out that the parties leave too little room for intersex or third-gender people, and that they trap babies in a pink-or-blue binary before they’re even born.
-Some of the talk among the gender-reveal entrepreneurs also isn’t going to earn them a Ph.D. in feminist theory any time soon.
+Some of the talk among the gender-reveal entrepreneurs also isn’t going to earn them a Ph.D. in feminist theory anytime soon.
 “What are the two things a little girl dreams of?”
 Reilly asked me rhetorically at one point.
 “Getting married and having kids.”
-(I, for one, never dreamt of either.)
+(I, for one, never dreamed of either.)

 On top of that, some gender reveals are outright dangerous: One in the Arizona desert last year sparked a wildfire that caused $8 million in damage.
 And they can carry a whiff of tacky social-media performance.
 The point is a “surprise,” but is there really any doubt the parents would be happy with either gender?
 In fact, the only people allowed to show disappointment are the couples’ existing children, as evidenced by the many gender-reveal videos in which a young boy bursts into tears at the sight of pink cake or balloons.